pokt-network/pocket-network-protocol/utility/README.md

 #### 3.2.8 Unstaking

 A Servicer is able to submit an `UnstakeMsg` to exit the network and remove itself from service.
-After a successful UnstakeMsg, the Servicer is no longer eligible to receive Web3 traffic from Servicers and Fisherman.
+After a successful UnstakeMsg, the Servicer is no longer eligible to receive Web3 traffic from Applications or Fisherman.
 The original stake (i.e. deposit) is returned to the Servicer's custodial account after `ServicerUnbondingPeriod` has elapsed.

 If a Servicer's stake ever falls below the `MinimumServicerStake` stake, the protocol automatically executes an UnstakeMsg on behalf of the custodial or operator accounts, subjecting the Servicer to the unstaking process described above.